Serj-Sxhx/Vaults/Education Systems in the Age of Augmentation - What to build.md

 The essay will propose new goals and outline new practices and assessments in the education system now that standardised tests, the student-teacher relationship, and needs of the workforce are being impacted by A.I. and Large Language Models such as chatGPT

 In this essay, we aim to explore the intersection of education and AI-driven advancements.
 Our goal is to reevaluate current educational practices, propose new objectives, and develop assessment methods that enhance the student-teacher relationship.

-Join us as we dive into the heart of an evolving education system, carefully considering the impact of augmentation on learning and the workforce.
+# What are the current goals of education

 In order to better understand the direction in which education should evolve, it's essential to grasp the current goals of Western education and their origins.
 Broadly, these goals can be classified into three primary categories: